hatchjaw/jacktrip-teensy/README.md

 ### Hardware

-Connect a computer running a jacktrip hub server to an ethernet switch.
+Connect a computer running a JackTrip hub server to an ethernet switch.
 Teens(y|ies), running this program, with ethernet shield connected, should be attached, by an ethernet cable, to the switch.

 ### Ethernet

-The wired connection on the machine running the jacktrip server should be set to manual IPv4 mode (i.e. DHCP disabled), with **subnet mask** `255.255.255.0`, **address** matching `serverIP` as specified in `main.cpp`, and **gateway** `x.x.x.1` (where `x` are the first three octets of **address**).
+The wired connection on the machine running the JackTrip server should be set to manual IPv4 mode (i.e. DHCP disabled), with **subnet mask** `255.255.255.0`, **address** matching `serverIP` as specified in `main.cpp`, and **gateway** `x.x.x.1` (where `x` are the first three octets of **address**).